 Indeed, Op.
 94-389 basically declared the fee practices of 90% of all p/i lawyers to be ethically inadequate.
 It called for “redoubled efforts” to assure that the bar understood its ethical and fiduciary obligations related to contingency fees and started applying them in practice, rather than honoring them in the breach.
 Instead, Op.
 94-389 has been all but forgotten by the masses of p/i lawyers, while being buried alive by their leaders in the organized bar.

 Thus, in a discussion within Comments to a recent post, we learned that even very conscientious p/i lawyers have never heard of Ethics Opinion 94-389 (or, more important, the principles it espouses).
 What other legal specialty could have its pricing mechanism totally rebuked by a distinguished national association without mounting CLE seminars and articles and other mechanisms to correct the problem — or, at least, to debate the issues?
-Apparently, the p/i bar didn’t want to take its fight public, because – gasp! – consumers might somehow find out that they can bargain over contingency fees, and the rest of the Bar might actually get embarassed by the p/i greedfest.
+Apparently, the p/i bar didn’t want to take its fight public, because — gasp! — consumers might somehow find out that they can bargain over contingency fees, and the rest of the Bar might actually get embarrassed by the p/i greedfest.

 However, although Op.
 94-389 was ignored. it was certainly not forgotten.
 Within the ABA Ethics 2000 Commission, for example, it is clear that the p/i bar flexed its muscles to keep the Opinion from interfering with their standard fee racket.
-For example, the final version of the New Model Rules eliminates from the then-current version (which is still in effect in many jurisdiction) all phrases that directly support the reasoning of the 1994 Opinion — despite their historical basis in prior of ethics (e.g., EC-20 and EC-5-7). .
+For example, the final version of the New Model Rules eliminates from the then-current version (which is still in effect in many jurisdictions) all phrases that directly support the reasoning of the 1994 Opinion — despite their historical basis in prior rules of professional ethics (e.g., EC-20 and EC-5-7).

 For example, the new Model Rules deletes from the official Comments to Rule 1.5 (fees) the statement that: